Automated Code Editing with Search-Generate-Modify: Introduction

 The goal of this work is to produce higher-quality code edits by harnessing the power of all three techniques.
 Each approach offers unique ingredients that can contribute to better edit generation.

-\textbf{Our Insight.} Code search can retrieve relevant patches that provide more guidance to a code generation model, leading to better patch generation.
-However, most of the time, the patches generated with code search are off by a few tokens from the intended patch---even random permutations and combinations of the generated tokens could lead to an intended patch~\cite{jain2021jigsaw}.
-A more systematic approach would involve using an edit-generation model that specifically targets the generated tokens that require further modifications (such as deletion, insertion, etc.).

-This approach enables more focused and precise modifications of the code generated in the previous step and finally outputs the intended patch.
+\textbf{Our Insight.} Code search can retrieve relevant patches that can provide more guidance to a code generation model, leading to better patch generation.
+However, most of the time the patches generated this way are off by a few tokens from the intended patch---even random permutations and combinations of the generated tokens could lead to the intended patch~\cite{jain2021jigsaw}.
+A more systematic approach would involve using an edit-generation model that specifically targets the generated tokens that require further modifications such as deletion or insertion.
+This allows more focused and precise modifications of the code generated in the previous step and finally outputs the intended patch.

-\textbf{Proposed Approach.} We propose a framework, \tool, leveraging both code generation augmented by search and modification to generate code edits. \tool emulates a developer's typical code editing practice where given an edit location and context, she might search for related code, write the retrieved code (i.e., generation) to the target location, and modify it to contextualize. \tool contains three steps: (i) Search: An information retrieval-based technique to retrieve candidate patches from a database of previous edits that may fit the edit context, (ii) Generation: An off-the-shelf code generation model that takes input from the edit location, edit context, and the retrieved patches, and outputs a token sequence corresponding to the edited code, and (iii) Modification: A novel code editing model slightly modifying the token sequence from the previous step and outputting granular edit operations in terms of deleted and inserted tokens
+\textbf{Proposed Approach.} We propose a framework, \tool, that leverages code-search-augmented code generation and modification to generate code edits. \tool emulates the typical code editing practice of a developer where given an edit location and context, she might search for related code, write the retrieved code (\ie generation) to the target location, and modify it to contextualize. \tool contains three steps: (i) Search: An information retrieval-based technique to retrieve candidate patches from a database of previous edits that may fit the edit context, (ii) Generation: An off-the-shelf code generation model that takes input from the edit location, edit context, and the retrieved patches, and outputs a token sequence corresponding to the edited code, and (iii) Modification: A novel code editing model that slightly modifies the token sequence generated in the previous step and outputs granular edit operations in terms of deleted and inserted tokens.

-Existing edit-generation models~\cite{zhang2022coditt5} which aim to generate the edit operations directly from the original version.
-We instead let a generation model generate the token sequence first and then modify it further to produce the final patch.
+As opposed to the existing edit-generation models~\cite{zhang2022coditt5} that aim to generate the edit operations directly from the original version, we allow a generation model to initially generate the token sequence and then refine it to produce the final patch.
 We observe that a granular edit model generally performs better for generating smaller edits.
-If a generation model already produces a sufficiently accurate patch, applying edits on top of it can enhance the efficacy of the edit-generation model.
+If a generation model already generates a sufficiently accurate patch, enhancing it with further edits can improve the overall effectiveness of the edit-generation model.